 My son made four weeks old yesterday and I’m proud to say that I’m beginning to get the hang of this motherhood thing.
 Babies aren’t that complicated and at his age, they don’t require that much brainpower.
 If you make sure they’re fed, clean and in a safe environment that’s really all there is to it.
 It’s all the other stuff that comes with them that makes it complicated!

 I haven’t been active on social media much, my activity rate actually declined tremendously from the point I found out I was pregnant and it just seemed to totally change my social media habits.
 However, whenever I am online, I’m the typical new mom sharing something about her precious baby (sue me).
-Since Marley’s birth, I’ve talked a lot about how much happiness he brings me and how he is a reflection of God and all the sweet stuff you can think of as and when it comes to new life.
+Since Marley’s birth, I’ve talked a lot about how much happiness he brings me and how he is a reflection of God and all the sweet stuff you can think of when it comes to new life.